Toulouse-Lautrec’s Moulin Rouge Paintings and Posters

 Toulouse-Lautrec’s At The Moulin Rouge; the show is over, the illusion evaporates.
 (4) © Wikimedia Commons.

-In the Moulin Rouge: La Goulue poster, the lines of the floorboards invited our eye to admire The Goulue’s energetic performance and brilliant billowing foam of fresh petticoat.
+In the Moulin Rouge: La Goulue poster, the lines of the floorboards invited our eye to admire The Goulue’s energetic performance and brilliant, billowing, foam of fresh petticoat.

-In At The Moulin Rouge our visual passage is blocked by two elements: a sturdy, wide balustrade and a formidable cropped female presence who suddenly appears to walk into the painting from the right.
+In At The Moulin Rouge our visual passage is blocked by two elements: a sturdy, wide balustrade and a formidable cropped female presence who suddenly appears to step into the painting from the right.

-She is an unsettling presence: she wears deathly white plastered grease paint make up and blood red lipstick, a sinister green shadow is cast on the upper part of her face from the side lighting.
+She is an unsettling presence.
+She wears deathly white plastered grease paint make up and blood-red lipstick, a sinister green shadow is cast on the upper part of her face from the side lighting.
 The inquisitive tilt of her head means that if we want to go any further into the picture then we will have to get permission from her.

 The illusion of the Moulin Rouge

-We see a seated group: the men are regular clients and friends of Lautrec’s, (Paul Sescau is there again), and the women including the flame haired Jane Avril are dancers.
+We see a seated group: the men are regular clients and friends of Lautrec’s and the women, including the flame haired Jane Avril with her back to us, are dancers.

 The commercial transaction between people of different social status

-What we see in At the Moulin Rouge is the downside of show business — it is all just an illusion, a performance and a pretext for people to spend and make money.
+What we see in At the Moulin Rouge is the downside of show business—it is all just an illusion, a performance and a pretext for people to spend and make money.
+The performers are quickly consumed and passed over.

-Perhaps — he was after all an aristocrat himself — but just like his doctor cousin treating patients, Lautrec had learned to keep his distance from judgement.
+So is Toulouse-Lautrec criticising bourgeois decadence?
+Perhaps, he was after all an aristocrat himself, but just like his cousin treating patients, Lautrec had learned to keenly observe and keep his distance from judgment.
+He has captured the end of the night at the Moulin Rouge and invited us to look in.
 We may judge.
-He preferred to translate and capture mood.
+He preferred to paint scene and capture mood.

 La Goulue’s fairground hut decorations